 Iranian authorities said that cryptocurrency mining has caused power outages in the country.
 Now Iran’s president said that mining will be totally banned until September this year approaching Iranian miners to stop.

-Despite the fact that a few days ago the Government of Iran granted permission to operate 30 Bitcoin mining farms, now the first vice president of Iran, Eshaq Jahangiri, has asked all cryptocurrency miners that operate legally in the country to stop mining. completely.
+Although a few days ago the Government of Iran granted permission to operate 30 Bitcoin mining farms, now the first vice president of Iran, Eshaq Jahangiri, has asked all cryptocurrency miners that operate legally in the country to stop mining. completely.

 According to the authorities, the decision responds to the impact that mining activity has had on the country’s electricity consumption, and also to the fact that many unlicensed miners have illegally taken advantage of the electricity grid, causing major blackouts nationwide.

 Even the Minister of Cooperatives, Labor and Social Welfare, Mohammad Shariatmadari, said a two-hour blackout was at his home.

 As CriptoDeFinance reported, new farms and power plants joined in this activity thanks to Iran granting permits to mine bitcoin in the country.
 Even the Thermal Power Plant Holding Company (TPPH), in charge of distributing and managing the development of the 129 public and private power plants in the country, auctioned off electricity from the Ramin, Neka, and Shahid Montazeri plants.

 Jahangiri said that due to the blackouts, they seek to control electricity consumption, which will continue until early August: